the-butterfly-effect/tbe/README.md

 #Welcome to "The Butterfly Effect"
 We are working on Milestone C (also known as the '0.9.4' release)

+THIS IS THE BRANCH CONTAINING THE "OLD" UI!

 If you want to know the current status, please look at https://github.com/the-butterfly-effect/tbe/milestones/Milestone%20C